postmanlabs/postman-mcp-server/README.md

 ## Streamable HTTP

-> VS Code only supports up to 128 tools.
-By default, the server provides 37 tools.
-Use **Full** mode to access all 106 tools, but note this may exceed VS Code's 128 tool limit when combined with other MCP servers.

 The streamable HTTP version is available at `https://mcp.postman.com`.
 It supports two tool configurations to better serve different use cases:

 - **Minimal** — Only includes essential tools for basic Postman operations, available at `https://mcp.postman.com/minimal`.
 This offers faster performance and simplifies use for those who only need basic Postman operations.